How to Add and Record a Browser Window with OBS

 The OBS platform offers a wide range of things you can add to a live stream or recording.
 Adding a browser window to show clips or websites can help you further engage an audience.
 So, how do you record a browser window in OBS?

 Actually, there are a couple of different ways you can do this.
-And today, I’ll go over the different methods you can use.
+Today, I’ll go over a few methods you can use.

 Record a Browser Window in OBS